 The BPU has jurisdiction over the rates and facilities of electric, gas, water and wastewater, telephone and cable television companies and works to ensure that consumers have access to safe, reliable, and efficient services at reasonable costs.
-As part of its mission, the BPU is working to foster innovation, competition and consumer choice in the utility markets.
+In addition, the BPU is working to foster innovation, competition and consumer choice in the energy and telecommunications markets.

 Prior to her nomination, Dianne served as Commissioner with the South Jersey Transportation Authority (SJTA).
 On September 13, 2010, Governor Christie appointed Dianne to the position with the SJTA, which is responsible for operating the Atlantic City Expressway, Atlantic City Airport and shuttle service in and around South Jersey.
 As Commissioner, Dianne dealt with complex transportation funding and infrastructure issues, as well as tourism services during SJTA's focus on Atlantic City.